derailed-dash/demo-lz-docs/README.md

 ### Steps

-- Clone pit-cloud-team-portal to your machine.
+- Clone lz-demo-docs to your machine.
 - Run the Docker compose, which will build and run the Hugo image from the local.Dockerfile: \
   `docker compose -f ./local.docker-compose.yml up`
 - You will see Hugo start up, and the console will show the localhost URL for your site.